 Maybe you are planning to leave your estate split in unequal portions to adult children after you die, or a large chunk to charity.
 This may be your wish, but history shows such decisions may cause problems – and even lengthy court battles.

-There have been plenty of Will disputes in the news over recent years.
+There have been plenty of Will disputes in the news over the years.

 For example, the court of appeal awarded Heather Ilott £164,000 of a £500,000 estate, even though her mother, Melita Jackson, had left all her assets to animal charities.
 Jackson died at age 70 in 2004, and allegedly cut her daughter out of her Will for eloping with a boyfriend at age 17.